Secondary osteoarthritis – Special features in Rheumatoid Arthritis

 - Soft tissues: Weakened capsule and ligaments require special surgical techniques

-- Medications: Immunosuppressants increase the risk of infection → close coordination with rheumatology
+- Medications: Immunosuppressants increase the infection risk → close coordination with rheumatology

-- Complication risks: Wound healing disorders and infections are more common than in primary arthrosis
+- Complication risks: Wound healing disorders and infections are more common than in primary osteoarthritis

 Results after hip and knee replacement in rheumatism